 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (ASU 2014-09), which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 ASU 2014-09, as amended by ASU No. 2015-14, will replace existing revenue recognition guidance when it becomes effective for annual reporting periods beginning after December 15, 2018.
 This new standard permits the use of either the retrospective or cumulative effect transition method.
 We will adopt ASU 2014-09 effective January 1, 2018 using the cumulative effect transition method.
-While we are continuing to evaluate the effect that ASU 2014-09 will have on our consolidated financial statements, we have identified a number of our current revenue recognition policies that will be impacted by ASU 2014-09, including the accounting for (i) time-limited discounts and free service periods provided to our customers and (ii) certain up-front fees charged to our customers.
-These impacts are discussed below:
+We will adopt ASU 2014-09 will have on our consolidated financial statements, we have identified a number of our current revenue recognition policies that will be impacted by ASU 2014-09, including the accounting for (i) time-limited discounts and free service periods provided to our customers and (ii) certain upfront fees charged to our customers.
+Although we continue to evaluate the impacts of adopting ASU 2014-09, our current views are as follows:

 - When we enter into contracts to provide services to our customers, we often provide time-limited discounts or free service periods.
-Under current accounting rules, we recognize revenue net of discounts during the promotional periods and do not recognize any revenue during free service periods.
-Under ASU 2014-09, revenue recognition will be accelerated for these contracts as the impact of the discount or free service period will be recognized uniformly over the total contractual period. - When we enter into contracts to provide services to our customers, we often charge installation or other up-front fees.
-Under current accounting rules, installation fees related to services provided over our cable networks are recognized as revenue during the period in which the installation occurs to the extent these fees are equal to or less than direct selling costs.
-Under ASU 2014-09, these fees will generally be deferred and recognized as revenue over the contractual period, or longer if the up-front fee results in a material renewal right.
+Under current accounting standards, we recognize revenue net of discounts during the promotional periods and do not recognize any revenue during free service periods.
+Under ASU 2014-09, revenue recognition for those contracts that contain substantive termination penalties will be accelerated, as the impact of the discounts or free service periods will be recognized uniformly over the contractual period.
+For contracts that do not have substantive termination penalties, we will continue to record the impacts of partial or full discounts during the applicable promotional periods. - When we enter into contracts to provide services to our customers, we often charge installation or other upfront fees.
+Under current accounting standards, installation fees related to services provided over our cable networks are recognized as revenue during the period in which the installation occurs to the extent these fees are equal to or less than direct selling costs.
+Under ASU 2014-09, these fees will generally be deferred and recognized as revenue over the contractual period, or longer if the upfront fee results in a material renewal right.